giachero/BEGepro/README.md

 # BEGepro
-Collection of digital signal processing packages for Broad-Energy Germanium (BEGe) detectors
+Collection of digital signal processing packages for analyzing data from Broad-Energy Germanium (BEGe) detectors

 ### Clone the repository locally
 Open up your terminal and clone the repository locally